 (b) A person, corporation, or other legal entity which proposes to enter into a contract with or applies for a grant, contract, or charter which may be granted by the State Board of Education shall disclose in the same manner any benefit conferred on a candidate for or member of the State Board of Education during the preceding four years.
-A benefit need not be disclosed if the aggregate value of benefits conferred on a candidate for or a member of the State Board of Education during the preceding four years does not exceed \$250, or a different limit set by Section 572.023(b)(7), Texas Government Code.
+A benefit need not be disclosed if the aggregate value of benefits conferred on a member of the State Board of Education during the preceding four years does not exceed \$250, or a different limit set by Section 572.023(b)(7), Texas Government Code.
 This requirement applies whether or not the person, corporation, or other legal entity is required to report the expenditure to the Texas Ethics Commission.
-For purposes of this section, a benefit is not conferred if the candidate for or a member of the State Board of Education has paid for the member's own participation, as well as any participation by other persons for the direct benefit of any business in which the member has a substantial interest as defined under Texas Government Code Section 572.005 (1) - (7).
+For purposes of this section, a benefit is not conferred if the State Board member has paid for the member's own participation, as well as any participation by other persons for the direct benefit of any business in which the member has a substantial interest as defined under Texas Government Code Section 572.005 (1) - (7).